dhh1128/codecraft.co/3-reasons-to-prefer-references-over-pointers.md

 <span style="color:#008000;"> */</span>
 void setClient(IClient * client) {
     if (client != NULL) { <span style="color:#008000;">//...do something</span></pre>
-This is fine, except why depend on a comment and a programmer's inclination to read and obey, when you can enforce your intentions at compile time, and write less code, too?<!--more-->
+This is fine, except why depend on a comment and a programmer's inclination to read and obey, when you can enforce your intentions at compile time, and write less code, too?
 <pre style="padding-left:30px;">void setClient(IClient const & client) { <span style="color:#008000;">//...do something</span></pre>
 The <code>const</code> in this declaration tells you that client won't be modified.
 That's not really a pointer vs. ref thing, but I couldn't help myself.
 See <a title="Put Your Const Foot Forward" href="put-your-const-foot-forward.md">my notes about <code>const</code></a>.
 The <code>&</code> tells you that the value of client will not change for the duration of <code>setClient</code>, and it also tells you that callers are not supposed to pass <code>NULL</code>.
 The comment and the check for <code>NULL</code> become unnecessary.
 As a caller of this function, if you're working with a pointer and you use the * operator to convert it to a pointer, you now know you have a responsibility to guarantee non-<code>NULL</code>-ness.
 The function writer has firewalled that issue out of his or her scope of concern, and forced someone who should understand it better to deal with it.